Moka Pot Coffee Dispenser Review

 My Review of the Dosacaffe Espresso Dispenser

 The Dosacaffe Espresso Dispenser works exactly as described.
-The ideal customer of this dispenser would be someone that makes Moka Pot on a regular basis.
-Having another coffee gadget might be a problem for some, but the dispenser also serves as a place to store ground coffee as well.
-So if you purchase your coffee ground, transferring it to the Dosacaffe Espresso Dispenser will serve as both your storage container and dispenser.
+The ideal customer would be someone who makes Moka Pot on a regular basis.
+Having another coffee gadget might be a problem for some, but the dispenser also serves as a place to store ground coffee.

-If you only make Moka Pot occasionally, there isn’t a need to purchase the dispenser.
-It would be less work to wipe the counter than to clean and dry the dispenser.
-But, for daily brewers of Moka Pot, the Dosacaffe Espresso Dispenser is worth considering.
+If you only make Moka Pot occasionally, purchasing the dispenser is unnecessary.
+Wiping the counter would be less work than cleaning and drying the dispenser.
+But for daily Moka Pot brewers, the Dosacaffe Espresso Dispenser is worth considering.

 The Dosacaffe Espresso Dispenser holds 250 grams of ground coffee.